The Hoppings: Origins

 Race Week was accompanied by hundreds of booths, tents and stalls, and when the horse races moved to Gosforth Park Racecourse in 1882, the Newcastle Temperance Festival took over both the Town Moor site and the late June date.
 The organisers wanted to provide local people, especially the pitmen, with an alternative to drinking and gambling at the horse races.
 The first Hoppings held in 1882 included the familiar stalls and fairground rides, but also putting the shot, running races, pole leaping, triple jump, running jump, tug-of-war, bar vaulting, bicycle races and skipping competitions for children.

 In 1908 a fountain was erected at the top of Forsyth Road Jesmond in memory of Alderman William Davies Stephens who, as chairman of the Temperance Festival Association, had led the move to establish the Hoppings.

 The fair took place at Jesmond Dene from 1914 to 1918 and returned to the more spacious Town Moor, just north of the city centre, in 1919.
 There was no Festival on the Moor between 1920 and 1923, but it returned in June 1924, where it continued annually until 1946; a non-Showmen's Guild Fair was held that year but proved to be unpopular.
 The Guild showmen returned in 1947 and the Hoppings was a success with a record attendance.
 In 1959 the Hoppings featured in an amateur short film, viewable at the Yorkshire Film Archive.

+Recent history

 In 1985, attendance dipped to 100,000 as the recession hit.
 The Hoppings was even at risk of closing, but after reducing policing costs and increasing the use of the car park, The Hoppings saw a great profit in 1991.
 To mark the end of The Hoppings that year, a firework display took place.